Secondary Market Annuities Pros and Cons – Read Before Investing

 Alternatively, consider an Immediate Annuity or a Hybrid Annuity with a lifetime income rider.

-LIG and Immediate Annuities are tied to lifetime(s), and you can not outlive the income.
+LIG and Immediate Annuities are tied to your lifetime, and you can not outlive the income.
 That payout, however, may be lower than a Secondary Market Annuity unless you live very long time.

 Analysis: Create a Trust to be the receiving entity, to skip probate.
 Plus, nearly all our payment streams use a servicing company to receive the payments, for ease of reassignment or change of payee.
 Consult your own tax and estate planners regarding Trusts.

-Pros: Definitive income planning is possible without suffering the lowered spousal payouts associated with other annuities.
+Pros: Defined benefit income planning is possible without sacrificing excess principal to acquire joint life income streams and lower payouts associated with other annuities.

 Cons: If you need to liquidate a Secondary Market Annuity, it is possible but it may be costly to re-market the payment stream.

 Analysis: Devote only that portion of your assets that you can safely set aside in a fixed and long term investment.
-Deal with liquidity with other assets.
-Also, the use of a servicing company may create options in the future to facilitate liquidity.
+While a payment stream can be re-sold or transferred, market rates at the time of sale would determine the value.

 Pros: Attain a higher yield with your fixed income allocation, when compared to other comparable options such as bonds, CD’s or Fixed Annuities.